bolt/docs/source/menus.md

 	{{ menu() }}
 </pre>

 If you have more than one menu, you should use its name to make sure you get the intended one:

 <pre class="brush: html">
 	{{ menu('foo') }}
 </pre>

-By default, the menu is always rendered using the template `/app/theme_defaults/_menu_default.twig`.
+By default, the menu is rendered using the template `/app/theme_defaults/_menu_default.twig`.
 You can 'override' the default by copying this file to your own theme folder.
 Bolt will pick your own version, and then it will not be overwritten in a future update.
 However, it is good practice to explicitly state which template file should be used to render a menu.
+Like
-Like this:
+this:

 <pre class="brush: html">
     {{ menu('foo', '_menu_foo.twig') }}
 </pre>

 Doing this will render the menu `foo`, using the template `_menu_foo.twig`.
 The filename can be anything, but it's good practice to prefix it with `_menu`, so it's always easily recognizable later, or to other people working with your HTML.

-<p class="note"><strong>Note:</strong> You can define more than one menu in your <code>menu.yml</code> file, but you
+<p class="note"><strong>Note:</strong> You can define more than one menu in your
-should define <em>only one</em> menu in each template file.
+<code>menu.yml</code> file, but you should define <em>only one</em> menu in each
+template file.
 So, if you have multiple menus that should be rendered with different HTML, you should have as many <code>_menu_<em>menuname</em>.twig</code> files in your theme.</p>

 A detailed example
 ------------------

 In this section we'll show you a somewhat more elaborate example of how you can create a menu, with submenus.
 First, start by adding a small menu to your `app/config/menu.yml`-file:

 <pre class="brush: plain">
 test: